Welcome to the 2020/2021 Alpine Progression Squad.

 Coached Skills Sessions

-Skills coaching sessions will be held every second Tuesday (Week 1, 3, 5 etc) at Mystic Bike Park from 4.00pm until 5:30pm, with the first session commencing Tuesday 6th October 2020.
-Coaching sessions will start with a pump track warm up at 4:00pm – 4:15 when the group will be shuttled to the top of Hero trail via a minibus to start their coaching session.
+Skills coaching sessions will be held every second Tuesday (Week 1, 3, 5 etc) at Mystic Bike Park from 5:15pm until 6:45pm, with the first session commencing Tuesday 6th October 2020.
+Coaching sessions will start at the pump track at 5:15pm.

 We are very fortunate to have highly skilled riders as coaches, Miles Davis and Ash Gray.
 Our Coaches hold the required MTBA qualifications as well as the internationally recognised PMBI (Professional Mountain Bike Instructor).
 They will also be supported by ACC members and parents.
 At all times, Junior riders are to listen to the coaches, follow instructions, support each other and stay with the group.